 Windows and shading

-More heat is gained and lost through windows and other glazed surfaces in an average insulated home than any other aspect of the building fabric.
+In an average insulated home, windows and other glazed surfaces are responsible for more heat gain and heat loss than any other aspect of the building fabric.
 Choosing the right size windows and the right glazing material can significantly improve the comfort and efficiency of your home.

-Shading is an effective way to keep your house cool in summer, but needs to be well-designed so that it does not block out warming winter sun.
-Done well, shading can help lower your heating and cooling appliance use.
+Shading is an effective way to keep your house cool in summer, but should be designed so that it does not block out warming winter sun.
+Well designed shade can help lower your use of heating and cooling appliances.